nordseele/hans/readme.md

 ##### 04/01/2023

 🔴 Version 1 (RPI Zero W) is abandonned, no PCBs or pre-built units in stock, some componnents unavailable due to global shortage.
-No plans to open-source the add-on board.
-V2 prototype ready for several months now but no firmware written yet.
+No plans to open-source the full add-on board, but probably the circuit if I can get my hands on the Eagle file :-) V2 prototype ready for several months now but no firmware written yet.
 PCB also impacted by component shortage.
 Difficulty to find Pico W in stock.
 Hard to say if this project will ever get back to life.

 ##### 14/01/2021